Optimization of path-integral tensor-multiplication schemes in open quantum systems: Verification

 \section{Verification}

 \Fig{QDCAVITY_Comparison} illustrates the accuracy of our optimization scheme by calculating the linear polarization $\mathrm{P}_{11}(t)$ of an isotropic (spherical) QD coupled to a microcavity with coupling strength $g=100\,\mu$eV and zero detuning ($\Omega_X=\Omega_C$).
-We compare the results from the original full tensor multiplication scheme \cite{morreauPhononinducedDephasingQuantumdotcavity2019}, the optimized calculation, and the TEMPO approach \cite{strathearnEfficientNonMarkovianQuantum2018}, using the same number of neighbors, $L=26$, in each case.
-The same SVD threshold of $\epsilon = 10^{-8}$ is used in both the optimized and TEMPO calculations.
-The inset of \Fig{QDCAVITY_Comparison} shows the absolute error in the polarization calculated using the present optimization (blue) and TEMPO (green), relative to the full original calculation, which is well converged in this case.
-It demonstrates a close agreement between the optimized scheme and the original full tensor method confirming the validity of the present approach, while the comparison with TEMPO serves as an additional point of reference.
-The observed two orders of magnitude larger error using the TEMPO method is because this technique has more matrices and therefore performs more SVDs which accumulates the SVD truncation error.
-This is further discussed in \Sec{Extrapolation}.
-There is a large benefit to computational time, taking roughly 1300 seconds using the original approach, compared with only 30 seconds using the optimization scheme, for the same number of neighbors.
-Furthermore, the memory storage requirement is over 4000 times less than the original approach for this number of neighbors.
-Note that the maximum achievable neighbors in the original full calculation for this QD-cavity system is $L=26$ for a desktop PC of 8GB RAM, whereas in the optimized case it is approximately $L=50$, which would require for the original (unoptimized) method over 50 million GB of RAM.
+We compare the results from the reference method \cite{morreauPhononinducedDephasingQuantumdotcavity2019}, the optimized calculation, and the TEMPO approach \cite{strathearnEfficientNonMarkovianQuantum2018}, using the same number of neighbors, $L=26$, in each case.
+The same SVD truncation threshold of $\epsilon = 10^{-8}$ is used in both the optimized and TEMPO calculations.
+The inset of \Fig{QDCAVITY_Comparison} shows the relative error, calculated via root mean square (RMS) of the polarization calculation found via the new optimized approach and TEMPO versus computational time for a range of SVD truncation thresholds.
+The ``ideal'' calculation used for the RMS error was a calculation using $\epsilon=10^{-11}$ for each technique.
+For the same SVD truncation threshold, the error is smaller in our approach but this is simply due to the technique performing less SVDs at each time step.
+There is also a benefit in computational time of our optimized approach.
+The computation takes approximately 1300 seconds using the reference method, compared with only 76 seconds using the optimization scheme for the same number of neighbors and $\epsilon=10^{-6}$.
+Notably, even decreasing the truncation threshold only slightly increases the computational time, taking just 85 seconds using $\epsilon=10^{-10}$.
+A calculation with TEMPO using $\epsilon = 10^{-6}$ took just 197 seconds, but $\epsilon = 10^{-10}$ took 2767 seconds, showing that the computational time of TEMPO depends more strongly on $\epsilon$.
+The different response to filtering via $\epsilon$ of our approaches clearly distinguishes the two techniques.
+Note also that TEMPO calculates more density matrix elements and so it is expected that computations take a few times longer.
+All computations were performed on an AMD 9800X3D processor with 32 GB DDR5 6000 MHz RAM.
+Furthermore, the memory storage requirement is over 4000 times less than in the reference method, for this number of neighbors.
+Note that the maximum achievable number of neighbors in the reference method for this QD-cavity system is $L=26$ on a desktop PC with 8GB RAM, whereas in the optimized case it is approximately $L=50$, which would require over 50 million GB of RAM using the reference method.